 The cheatgrass species present is a very important factor in the level of control to expect.
 All the listed herbicides can provide very good control of true cheat and Japanese brome (unless the weed population has developed resistance to the ALS class of herbicides), but are less effective on downy brome.
 ALS-resistant cheat and Japanese brome were first documented in Kansas in 2007.
 ALS-resistant cheatgrass first appeared in fields with a long history of Olympus and Maverick use.
 These populations were cross-resistant to all of the cheatgrass herbicides used in wheat.
 Since that time, other fields with ALS-resistant cheatgrass have also been confirmed.

-None of the herbicides previously discussed controls feral rye.
-To suppress feral rye in wheat, producers would need to have planted a Clearfield wheat variety and use Beyond herbicide.
+None of the herbicides previously discussed control jointed goatgrass or feral rye.
+To control jointed goatgrass and suppress feral rye in wheat, producers would need to have planted a Clearfield wheat variety and use Beyond herbicide.
 Beyond can also provide control of cheat, Japanese brome, downy brome, and Italian ryegrass.
 Like the other herbicides, fall applications of Beyond generally are more effective for weed control than spring treatments.

 Producers need to realize that rye and ryegrass are not the same plant.
 Feral rye and Italian ryegrass are two different grassy weeds.
 Thus, it is important that producers make that distinction when they hear or read advertisements about ryegrass control.
 Beyond can provide control of both ryegrass and rye.
 PowerFlex can give very good ryegrass control, but will not control rye.
 Olympus and Maverick can provide suppression of ryegrass, but will not control rye.